 Crescent City’s main attractions are its ocean views and redwoods, plus two lighthouses.
 The area redwoods from here down through Eureka are the most spectacular in the world.

-Don't miss the Battery Point Lighthouse, the St. George Reef Lighthouse, Tolowa Dunes, Lake Earl and the views of the harbor and the Pacific Ocean.
-The drive along the western edge of the city, along Front Street (Beach Front Park), near the lighthouse and fishing pier, then out to Pebble Beach Drive and Point St. George is worthwhile, even for the weary traveler. ....more
+Don’t miss the Battery Point Lighthouse, the St. George Reef Lighthouse, Tolowa Dunes, Lake Earl and the views of the harbor and the Pacific Ocean.
+The drive along the western edge of the city, along Front Street (Beach Front Park), near the lighthouse and fishing pier, then out to Pebble Beach Drive and Point St. George ….more

-The California redwoods are the tallest trees in the world.
-These amazing giant redwood forests can be found at the Jedediah Smith Redwood Forest south of Brookings and outside of Crescent City, California.
-Another grove is located at the Del Norte Coast Redwood State Park along route 101, the Pacific Coast Highway.
-These mammoth redwood trees may weigh over 500 tons and grow to be taller than the Statue of Liberty and the Giant Sequoia trees.
-Amazingly, ... more
+The California redwoods are the tallest trees in the world and can be found at the Jedediah Smith Redwood Forest just to the east.
+Another grove is located at the Del Norte Coast Redwood State Park, south … more

 Fish at the 900-foot pier that juts out into the harbor.
 Perch, halibut, and flounder are the common catch, but the real attraction of the pier is Dungeness crabbing.
 The pier is lighted, so fishing continues late into the night and starts before sunup.
 The pier is located off of Front and B streets, near the lighthouse.